 We encourage pupils to take responsibility for their own learning, to be involved as far as possible in reviewing the way they learn, and to reflect on how they learn - what helps them learn and what makes it difficult for them to learn.
 Assessment and marking are an integral part of the teaching and learning process.
+Saint Christina's School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential.

 As outlined in the Assessment and Marking Policy, informal formative assessment takes place continuously in the classroom and consists of:

-- well understood learning objectives which are shared with the pupils - sharing or creating learning outcomes with the pupils to make them partners in their learning; - plenaries being used as assessment opportunities: - effective teacher questioning; - observations of learning; - analysing and interpreting evidence of learning to inform future planning; - sensitive and positive feedback to pupils; - individual target setting: SMART (specific, measurable, assessable, realistic and given in time); - use of DIRT time Dedicated Improvement and Reflection Time; - Pupils understanding how well they are doing and how they can improve.
+- well understood learning objectives which are shared with the pupils - sharing or creating learning outcomes with the pupils to make them partners in their learning; - plenaries being used as assessment opportunities: - effective teacher questioning; - observations of learning; - analysing and interpreting evidence of learning to inform future planning; - sensitive and positive feedback to pupils; - individual target setting: SMART (specific, measureable, assessable, realistic and given in time); - use of DIRT time Dedicated Improvement and Reflection Time; - Pupils understanding how well they are doing and how they can improve.